DP World London Gateway Logistics Park is located on the same site as one of the world's fastest growing container ports

 DP World London Gateway is home to an international rail terminal, with dozens of weekly services

-DP World London Gateway's rail freight terminal is among the longest in the UK.
-It can handle six trains at any one time
+DP World London Gateway's rail freight terminal is among the longest in the Europe.
+It can accommodate six trains at any one time.

 It currently handles more than 45 weekly services, bound for major freight destinations across the UK: Hams Hall, Trafford Park, Liverpool, Glasgow, Cardiff, Daventry and more.